RunLLM/gitbook/integrations/using-integrations/relational-databases.md

 ### Reading Using a Chain of Queries
 Aqueduct supports extracting from a database using a chain of queries.
 This allows you to break down complex queries into smaller pieces for better readability.

 To do so, simply call `.sql()` with a list of strings.
-In the query chain, you can use the special placeholder `$` refering to the 'previous output' in the chain.
+In the query chain, you can use the special placeholder `$` refering to the previous output in the chain.
 The output of the last query will be returned as the output artifact of this execution.

 Example: